Linear groups and computation: Computing with Zariski dense and arithmetic groups

 Until now we have been concerned almost exclusively with virtually solvable linear groups.
 Since they are built up from infinite abelian and finite blocks of restricted structure, intuition might suggest that these groups are rare.
 Indeed, for various $\F$, it is unlikely that a randomly selected finite subset of $\glnf$ generates a solvable-by-finite group~\cite{Aoun,LarsenShalev,Rivin}.

-Linear groups that are not solvable-by-finite pose computational challenges of a different nature to those posed by solvable-by-finite groups.
+Linear groups that are not virtually solvable pose computational challenges of a different nature to those posed by virtually solvable groups.
 For example, although membership testing in a finitely generated solvable-by-finite subgroup of $\GL(n,\Q)$ is decidable~\cite{Kopytov2}, there exist subgroups of $\GL(4,\Z)$ in which membership testing is undecidable~\cite{M58}.
 Hence this and related algorithmic problems in $\GL(n,\Z)$ for $n\geq 4$ (e.g., subgroup conjugacy testing) are undecidable; see \cite[Section~5]{MillerSurvey} and \cite[Section~3]{Survey}.
-In Subsection~\ref{NonSFAndFurtherOP} we note some other problems in the class of non-solvable-by-finite linear groups where decidability is unknown.
+In Subsection~\ref{NonSFAndFurtherOP}, we note some other problems in the class of non-solvable-by-finite linear groups where decidability is unknown.